OneTouch Select Test Strip

 - Prick the side of your fingertip and wait till blood oozes out.
 Wipe off the first drop gently and then put a drop or two onto the designated place on a test strip attached to the glucometer

-- Your blood glucose level will appear on the meter’s display.
+- Your blood glucose level will appear on the metre’s display.
 Note down your readings as it helps you to monitor your glucose levels from time to time

 - Repeat this procedure every time you test your blood glucose level